localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ### New Snapshot Persistence mechanism

 We are introducing a new snapshot persistence mechanism which introduces behavioural changes when data is restored and saved.
-The persistence mechanism allowed you to preserve your state across LocalStack Pro container restarts.
-Previously, snapshots were loaded from disk per service when services were initialized, lazy-loading the state the first time a service was used.
+Snapshots allowed you to preserve your state across LocalStack Pro container restarts.
+We have introduced ways to configure the ways how and when snapshots are saved and loaded.

+Previously, the only option was to load snapshots from disk per service when services were initialized, lazy-loading the state the first time a service was used.
 With the new persistence mechanism, persistent data is loaded on LocalStack startup.
 Users can configure it by setting `SNAPSHOT_LOAD_STRATEGY` to `on_request or on_startup`.

 We also discovered that creating a snapshot for a particular service on each request leads to problems related to concurrency and performance.
 To fix this, we have introduced an alternative approach to store snapshots on LocalStack shutdown, which produces no performance overhead during runtime but will not protect you against data loss if LocalStack does not terminate correctly.

-The default strategy is on a scheduled basis, specifically, we take snapshots of services that have changed every 15 seconds.
-You can configure this behaviour by setting `SNAPSHOT_SAVE_STRATEGY` to `on_request, on_shutdown` or `scheduled`, respectively.
+For saving snapshots, the default strategy is on a scheduled basis.
+Specifically, we take snapshots of services that have changed every 15 seconds and on shutdown.
+You can configure this behaviour by setting `SNAPSHOT_SAVE_STRATEGY` to `on_request`, `on_shutdown` or `scheduled`, respectively.
 You can find more information on our [Persistence documentation](https://docs.localstack.cloud/references/persistence-mechanism/).

 ### Support for Community Cloud Pods